LucaCiucci/differential-rs/doc/main.typ

     data: Data,
 }
 ```
 and the sames pattern applies to the `Derivatives` struct.
+Actual implementation can be found in #code_ref("src/lib.rs", line: "pub struct Differential<Order: Dim, N: Dim, Data>")

 == Basic operations <basic-operations>